MatthewZid/ErgasiaML/README.md

 # ML project
-The data for this project are located [here](https://www.kaggle.com/datasnaek/mbti-type)
+The description for this project is located [here](https://www.kaggle.com/datasnaek/mbti-type) The large dataset is located [here](https://zenodo.org/record/1323873#.YAjbOdaxWV5)